TEQUIE835/basic_html/README.md

 # basic_html
-this is a basic training of html
+this is a basic training of html (I hate html alone, it looks auwful for me)